Setting Up Your Home Studio, on a Budget!

 **All images by Kate Hailey, captured in Kate's own home studio.**

 Kate Hailey is a freelance portrait photographer and photo educator based in Seattle, WA.
-Kate also leads Glazer's event programming.
+Kate also runs Glazer's event programming.
 Follow Kate on IG!